phpdev-uk/configuration-management-ansible/workshop/notes.md

 each one does:

  * `ansible_host`: The hostname or IP address of the node.
-In this case we're using the IP address which we specified in Vagrant.
+In this case we're using the IP address which we specified in `Vagrantfile`.
  * `ansible_user`: The username for SSH connections.
 Vagrant defaults to a user called `vagrant` which has `sudo` access without the need for a password.
  * `ansible_private_key_file`: The path to the private key used for SSH